 Background/Purpose: Clinically significant heterotopic ossification (HO) about the hip joint (Brooker 3 or 4) after operative fixation of an acetabular fracture is a rare, but potentially devastating, complication.
 Postoperative indomethacin for variable time periods has been recommended as prophylaxis, but controversy exists within the current literature as to its efficacy and safety.
 Additionally, the use of indomethacin prophylaxis has been reported to increase the incidence of long bone nonunion.
 Currently no study exists to document the effects of variable durations of indomethacin prophylaxis and its relationship to both HO and union of the posterior wall (PW).
-The purpose of this study is to document the effects on union of the PW in operatively treated acetabular fractures.
+The purpose of this study is to document the effects of variable treatment durations with indomethacin prophylaxis for HO and its effect on union of the PW in operatively treated acetabular fractures.